Chemmart Sumatriptan Tablets

 Keep this medicine where children cannot reach it.
 A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.

 If your doctor or pharmacist tells you to stop taking this medicine or they have passed their expiry date, your pharmacist can dispose of the remaining medicine safely.

 What Chemmart Sumatriptan looks like

-Chemmart Sumatriptan tablets are available in two different strengths.
+Chemmart Sumatriptan tablets are available in 50 mg and 100 mg strengths.

 - 50 mg tablets are pink coloured, capsule shaped, biconvex film coated tablets, debossed with '50' on one side and plain on the other side.